cytoscape/cytoscape-manual/README.md

 1. Table formatting using centralized CSS (mostly done)

-2. Links within the document resolving properly
+2. Links within the document resolving properly (see notes below)

-3. Links from outside of the document resolving properly
+3. Links from outside of the document resolving properly (see notes below)

 4. A proper placement of First pages, Table of Contents, and Document body